Cuomo Accuser Files Criminal Complaint Against NY Governor - UrduPoint

 "Executive Assistant #1" told the probe that Cuomo put his hand up her blouse in his office in November 2020.

-At least five district attorneys have since opened inquiries into his behavior.

-Cuomo has rejected calls from President Joe Biden and other leading Democrats to quit but state lawmakers are moving to impeach him.
+Cuomo has rejected calls from President Joe Biden and other leading Democrats to quit and state lawmakers are moving to impeach him.

 He has been given a deadline of August 13 to submit evidence in his defense to their impeachment investigation.